wwsmiff/riscv/riscv.md

 - `DIV` - performs division of signed `rs1` by signed `rs2`.
 - `DIVU` - performs division of unsigned `rs1` by unsigned `rs2`.
 - `REM[U]` - provides the remainder of the aforementioned division operations.
 _Division by zero is handled by setting the quotient to all 1s.
-Division by zero for remainder instructions is handled by setting `rd` to the dividend._
+Division by zero for remainder instructions is handled by setting `rd` to the dividend.
+Also there is only one case when signed division over flow occurs, that is when the dividend is `INT_MIN` and divisor is -1.
+This should be handled by setting `rd` = INT_MIN in case of divion and `rd` = 0 in case of remainder._